GameChaos/goldsrctosource/README.md

 1. Automatic texture conversion (including transparent textures).
 Source 1 also seems to support GoldSrc animated textures.
 2. Lighting conversion from GoldSrc to Source 1 BSP.
 (1:1 lighting!)
 3. Conversion to BSP and VMF (as mentioned before).
+4. CLI output is a mess, mostly debug stuff right now.
-4. Loads of jank and bugs.
+5. Loads of jank and bugs.

 ## Building